 Specify a Gentle Cesarean in Your Birth Plan

-I recommend that my clients write out their birth preferences and speak about each specific request they have with their providers.
+I recommend my clients write out their birth preferences and speak about each specific request they have with their providers.
 This helps open the communication and allows you to learn about the specifics and how they apply to you and your family.
-This will also enable you and your partner to dig in a bit more to specific preferences that you are interested in and educate yourselves.
+This will also enable you and your partner to dig into your preferences more and educate yourselves.

 When writing out your birth preferences, you may want to indicate what you’d like to be included if a cesarean becomes the delivery method for your baby.
-You may suggest that you not only wish to have a gentle cesarean but perhaps include what this means specifically for you.
+You may suggest that you wish to have a gentle cesarean and include what this means specifically for you.
 For example, maybe you would like your partner to be at the head of the bed with you.
-Or you want your partner and baby to remain in the operating room with you until after your procedure is completed.
-You can include specifics like having the lights dimmed, for music to be playing, for a clear drape to be used, etc. This is a great way to communicate to all of the providers caring for you on the day of your labor and birth.
+Or you want your partner and baby to remain in the operating room with you until after the procedure is complete.
+You can include specifics like for the lights to be dimmed, for music to be playing, for a clear drape to be used, etc. This is a great way to communicate to all the providers caring for you on the day of your labor and birth.

 Your Birth, Your Story

 Remember, no matter how you birth your baby, you’re amazing!
 For some, having a cesarean birth may be a disappointing outcome.
 It may take some time to process.
 That is okay!
-A gentle cesarean may help create an environment where you feel you have more control and may feel a little more “natural.”
+A gentle cesarean may help create an environment where you feel you have more control.
+It may also feel a little more “natural.”

-Some mamas may prefer to discuss having an elective cesarean birth with their providers.
-That is okay too!
+Some mamas prefer to discuss having an elective cesarean birth with their providers.
+That is okay, too!
 Your birth is your own story.
-Writing as much of your story as possible is typically pretty important to most moms.
+Writing as much of your story as possible is pretty important to most moms.
 Educate yourself and have conversations with your provider.
-And remember how incredible you are no matter the outcome!
+And remember how incredible you are, no matter the outcome.